microsoft/AMBROSIA/Samples/HelloWorld/HelloWorldExplained.md

 This is a good time to break the execution of Client1, Server, or both.
 If either or both is restarted, they will correctly recover to the state prior to breaking.

-After pressing <Enter>, the program continue, sending two more messages.
+After pressing Enter, the program continues, sending two more messages.
 The last action of OnFirstStart is to enqueue a token into a global AsyncQueue called finishedTokenQ, which up receipt, will exit the program (see below):

 ```
         public static AsyncQueue<int> finishedTokenQ;